I-am-Erk/CDDA-Tilesets/.github/pull_request_template.md

 <!-- This section should consist of exactly one line, formatted like this:

-SUMMARY: [Tileset] "[Briefly describe the change in these quotation marks]"
+SUMMARY: [Category] "[Briefly describe the change in these quotation marks]"

 Do not enter the square brackets [].
-Tileset must be one of these:
+Category must be one of these:

 - Ultica
 - Ultica-iso